Cultural Heritage Management

 - Heritage, Place and Community

-- Introduction to the Creative and Cultural Industries
+- Introduction to Critical Theories and Concepts in the Creative and Cultural Industries

 - Managing Museums and Cultural Heritage Sites